rchaurase/bloomblog/README.md

 # React + Vite
 # Author - Rahul
 # description - This is Blogging web application where user can easily create a blog
+# this is feature 1 branch where we have to add some new feature

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.